SMAS Staff to Help You Find Resources

 There are many community resources available to help students.
 SMAS Staff is always ready to help you find and use them.
 Ask your teacher or a staff member for help.

-Patty Villar and Marina Kravtsova help San Mateo Adult School students find resources.
+Patty Villar, Maria Pena, and Marina Kravtsova help San Mateo Adult School students find resources.

 Marina is our English Learner Specialist.
-She registers students, gives them tours, runs Parent Lunch Bunch on Fridays, and helps connect students with resources.
-You can call her at 650 – 558 – 2105 or email her at email@example.com to make an appointment to meet with her.
+She registers students, gives them tours, and connects students with resources.
+You can call her at 650 – 558 – 2105 or email her at firstname.lastname@example.org to make an appointment to meet with her.

-Patty Villar is our Transition Specialist – the College & Career Counselor – at San Mateo Adult School.
-She helps students make the transition from our school to college, career, and community.
-Her office is in Room 28.
-You can email her at firstname.lastname@example.org to make an appointment to meet with her.
+We have two Transition Specialists – College & Career Navigators – at San Mateo Adult School: Patty Villar and Maria Pena.
+They help students make the transition from our school to college, career, and community.
+Their office is in Room 28.
+You can email Patty at email@example.com and Maria at lpena@smuhsd to make an appointment to meet with them.

 SMC-Connect and the Peninsula Library System are great resources.
 If you need help using them, ask a SMAS staff member to help you.

 SMC-Connect is an easy to use website that includes all the community resources in San Mateo County.

 The Peninsula Library System has books, movies, and resources in many languages.
 They also have book clubs, speakers, and movie programs for people of all ages, and craft and story times for children.
 If you need someone to help find you resources, call or visit the Public Library.
 Librarians are ready to help you find information about anything.
 This is their job and they want to help you!

 Here are more resources.
 Use the pictures to help you find what you need.

 City of San Mateo Many resources – check the list.